scallywag41/Verium-Fedora-Docker/README.md

 ## Combined:

+Not fully functional.

-*verium-centfed.yaml* - The combined Ansible Playbook which should be able to handle both distros (Centos/Fedora).
+*verium-centfed.yaml* - The combined Ansible Playbook which should (eventually) be able to handle both distros (Centos/Fedora).

 ## Thanks